 In my psychology clinic, I witness the everyday struggles of individuals experiencing panic attacks.
-Panic attacks are debilitating and can hugely affect the quality of life of those who experience them.
+Panic attacks are exhausting and can hugely affect the quality of life of those who experience them.
 Stopping panic attacks and enabling people to overcome them is a key focus in my practice.
 Despite the unique circumstances of each person, there are consistent themes that emerge.
-One common issue is dysfunctional breathing.
-Many people do not realize that they are breathing incorrectly and struggle to adopt a technique they can use when panic strikes.
-This difficulty in finding an effective breathing method often exacerbates the symptoms of a panic attack.
-Individuals must learn proper breathing techniques.
-These techniques include inhaling gently and exhaling slowly, or utilizing relaxation techniques like yoga or mindfulness.

 Understanding the nature of panic attacks is crucial for effective management.
 These intense episodes of overwhelming fear and distress can be triggered by specific situations or occur unexpectedly.
 Differentiating panic attacks from anxiety attacks is also important for accurate diagnosis.
 Panic disorder is a common mental disorder characterized by recurring panic attacks for no apparent reason.
-If you have frequent panic attacks, talk to your healthcare provider.
-Recognizing the severity of symptoms is vital in seeking appropriate treatment, and medications are available that can help reduce the severity and number of panic attacks you have.
-Talking to a therapist can also help.

 Many of my clients have reported that panic attacks often feel as if they are having a heart attack.
 Panic attacks can manifest through a range of physical and mental symptoms.
 Physically, individuals may experience:

 While panic attacks are intense, sudden episodes of fear, anxiety attacks are commonly described as being more prolonged.
-Panic attacks often come with the physical symptoms cited above, while anxiety symptoms may have more cognitive manifestations like excessive worry or racing thoughts.
+Panic attacks often come with the physical symptoms cited above, while anxiety symptoms may have more cognitive signs like excessive worry or racing thoughts.
 Panic attacks tend to occur without a specific trigger, while anxiety attacks can be related to specific stressors.
 Additionally, panic attacks have a shorter duration compared to anxiety attacks.
-Differentiating between these two types of attacks helps healthcare professionals provide appropriate treatment options based on the individual’s symptoms and promote mental well-being.
-It is also important to note that ‘anxiety attacks’ are not formally recognised as a psychiatric disorder (in the Diagnostical and Statistical Manual of Mental Disorders).

 Panic attacks are thought to arise from a combination of genetic, biological, and environmental factors.